Find out how many solar panels you need, estimated system cost, and payback period for your US home | Calculator4U

 *Based on 400W panels. **Based on 4.5 peak sun hours average; adjust for your region.

 Sources & Methodology: Solar production calculations based on industry-standard PV performance formulas.
 Regional peak sun hours data from the National Renewable Energy Laboratory (NREL) National Solar Radiation Database.
 Panel efficiency specifications per manufacturer averages and NREL module performance standards.
 System loss factors (derating) follow NREL PVWatts methodology.
+Cost benchmarks and regional installations pricing derived from the Lawrence Berkeley National Laboratory (LBNL) "Tracking the Sun" report.
 For location-specific estimates, consult the NREL PVWatts Calculator and U.S. Department of Energy Solar Energy Technologies Office.
 Calculator updated January 2026.